 Important Information for Class 1 and/or Class 2 applicants

-A Roads and Maritime Services (RMS) ID number is required prior to submitting an application for a NSW security operator licence.
+A Roads and Maritime Services (RMS) ID number is required prior to submitting an application for a NSW security Operative licence.

-All successful applicants for NSW security operator licences are issued with a photo-licence card.
+All successful applicants for NSW security Operative licences are issued with a photo-licence card.
 NSW Security photo-licence cards are produced by RMS on behalf of the SLED.

 To enable the production of a photo-licence card, applicants must hold a:

 - obtain a Customer Number (for applicants that reside interstate and do not have a NSW Driver Licence).